joangrigorov/uva-re-2016/Week-4/assignments.md

 ### What hard data did you find to justify your findings?

 1. Required reading materials provided in the course.
+2. Scientific papers
+3. Reserach into other online learning environments

 ### What argumentation did you use to better think about the requirements / or to try to refute them?
 TODO